hansjhaland/mol3022-protein-secondary-structure-prediction/README.md

 ## Introduction

-This software can be used to predict the secondary structure of a protein sequence based on the sequence of amino acids.
+This is a sommand line software that can be used to predict the secondary structure of a protein sequence based on the sequence of amino acids.
 It uses an ensamble of different neural network strategies to make these predictions.

 ### Interacting with the software